Come, share the gifts of God with us,

 Confirmation:

 This ministry of the church helps youth to continue in the promises made at Baptism.
 All youth Grade 7 and older are welcome.
-We have been meeting the 2nd and 4th Mondays of the month, 6:30-7:30 p.m., with the final classes before the summer being: April 22 and May 13.
+We have been meeting the 2nd and 4th Mondays of the month, 6:30-7:30 p.m.

 Food Collection